 The AIA 193 Å image in Figure 5 is vastly undersampled.
-The length of an image sonification scales as n^2 , where n is the order of the Hilbert curve.
+The length of an image sonification scales as $n^2$ , where n is the order of the Hilbert curve.
 One way to increase the accuracy of the sampling while keeping a reasonable length in the sonification is to sub-sample the image.
-Seven 64×64 subimages of the 2019 Mar 18 image are shown in Figure 7, numbered to agree with Table I.
+Seven $64 \times 64$ subimages of the 2019 Mar 18 image are shown in Figure 7, numbered to agree with Table I.

-The duration was set to a sixteenth note, the loudness to 110, and the PIANO timbre was used.
+The duration was set to a sixteenth note, the tempo to 300 bpm, the loudness to 110, and the PIANO timbre was used.
 Each subimage was sampled along a Hilbert curve.
 The full-resolution pixels were sonified with the same values as the full image Hilbert curve sampling example above with the exception that the range of pixel values was [0, 255].
 A second voice was added mapping pixels values between [0,255] to pitches [48, 84] (or C3 to C6, a span of 3 octaves).
-The duration was set to a quarter note, the loudness to 75, and the ACOUSTIC_GRAND timbre was used.
+The duration was set to a quarter note, the loudness to 75, and the ACOUSTIC\GRAND timbre was used.

-You can listen to this sonifications by accessing the clickable image at https://sdo.gsfc.nasa.gov/iposter/.
+You can listen to this sonifications by accessing the clickable image at

+338 https://sdo.gsfc.nasa.gov/iposter/.